Randomized Gram-Schmidt process with application to GMRES: Supplementary materials

-The proof~\cref{thm:aprioribound} is done by induction on $m$.
+\begin{proof}[Proof of~\cref{thm:aprioribound}] The proof is done by induction on $m$.
 The statement of the theorem is obvious for $m=1$.
 Assume that $\bTheta$ is {an} $\varepsilon$-embedding for $\bhQ_m$ for $m=i-1$.
 As is noted in~\cref{rmk:proofmaintheorem2}, this condition is sufficient for the results in~\cref{thm:maintheorem2} and its proof to hold for $m = i \geq 2$.
 Therefore we have,